ues-io/uesio/README.md

 ```

 Remark.
 The `uesio` lib under `uesioapps` does not need to be deployed.
 The backend is directly accessing the related files part of that lib.

+An **app bundle** is a screenshot or version of a specific uesio app.

 # Set up SSL